opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 The alert channel returned includes all the additional fields that were populated by the server on creation eg, "id", "links".

 Other operations have also been included for alert channels:
-* all(): returns all alert channels for the account.
+* list(): returns all alert channels for the account.
 * get(id): returns the alert channel with the given id.
 * delete(id): deletes the alert channel with the given id.